 The film follows Valerian and Laureline, played by Dane DeHaan and Cara Delevingne, a pair of agents working for a human police force based on a huge space station called Alpha a.k.a The City of a Thousand Planets.
 The station earns its name from the vast number of alien species living on it, and has floated through space in relative peace for hundreds of years.
 However, a threat to the city has reared its head in the form of a mysterious “dead zone” at its heart, where radio communication is jammed and a group of unknown aliens have settled with unclear intentions.

-After an extended prologue, which serves to showcase the film’s charming creature design along with its breathtaking visual effects, our pair of heroes are finally introduced.
+After an extended prologue which serves to showcase the film’s charming creature design along with its breathtaking visual effects, our pair of heroes are finally introduced.
 Admittedly, there are some problems.
 Valerian is intended to be a charming, rebellious space scoundrel not dissimilar to the likes of Han Solo and Star Lord, which makes it quite baffling that Dane DeHaan was chosen for the role.
-While I admire such an “out of the box” casting decision, in this case it didn’t pan out tremendously well.
+While such an “out of the box” casting decision is admirable, in this case it didn’t pan out tremendously well.

 Harsh though it may seem, in a film filled with crazy science fiction concepts, the most unbelievable of all is that someone who looks and acts like Dane DeHaan could build a reputation as a wild and rebellious womanizer.
 Simply put, he’s less Han Solo and more dorky Luke Skywalker (before he got his cool Jedi powers).